4 April, 2024

 Marketing Yourself – MAR 4354 Term Project

-4. You should also write a job description for your targeted position.
+2 | Page - You should also write a job description for your targeted position.
 Feel free to use information

 from your interview, from textbooks, the web or any other sources to develop your job

 description.
-However, you should write it in your OWN words and not copy from any source.
+However, you should write it in your OWN words and not copy from any source. - Finally, please write a personal statement giving your reactions to what you have now discovered

 about your desired career.
 Are you still interested in pursuing this career?
 Why or why not?
 Are